-Dublin’s doors are apparently famous worldwide, as are its (few remaining) rows of Georgian houses.
+Add architecture to your Dublin sightseeing plans.
+The city's doors are apparently famous worldwide, as are its (few remaining) rows of Georgian houses.
 Some of its public buildings, carved from stone and granite and marble, exude a certain grandeur, probably much needed during the country’s nearly constant history of political upheaval.

 Such buildings provided a veneer of stability, but also acted as symbols of a strong and cohesive Ireland at a time it was anything but.

 There is plenty to keep your eyes roaming and it is definitely a walking city, albeit one with slightly uneven pavements.